-Philanthropy "an act or gift done or made for mumanitarian purposes".
+Philanthropy "an act or gift done or made for humanitarian purposes".
 The effort or inclination to increase the well-being of humankind, as by charitable aid or donations.
-This year the San Diego North Coast Knitters Guild will be focusing on the following organizations:

-OZ North Coast, Operation Gratitude & Tet-A-Tet Hats!
+OZ North Coast, Operation Gratitude & Tete-a-Tete Hats!

 Philanthropic projects are encouraged to provide support to charitable and non-profit organizations.